KajJagtenberg/eventdb/README.md

 The following environment variables can be used to alter the configuration:

 - `PORT`: The port on which the RESP server listens: Defaults: **6543**
-- `HTTP_PORT`: The port on which the HTTP server listens: Defaults: **16543**
 - `DATA`: Location of the persisted data (inside the container).
 Defaults: **/data**
-- `PASSWORD`: Clients need to use this password to authenticate to the server.
-A random password will be generated if not specified and NO_PASSWORD is not set to true.
-- `NO_PASSWORD`: true/false.
-Disables authentication.
-Defaults: **false**.
-Disabling the password is not recommended.
 - `TLS_ENABLED`: true/false.
 Enable TLS for RESP and HTTP API.
 Defaults: **false**
 - `TLS_CERT_FILE`: Location of the certificate.
 Defaults: **certs/cert.pem**
 - `TLS_KEY_FILE`: Location of the key.
 Defaults: **certs/key.pem**